flybywiresim/website/src/posts/flypados3.md

 ---
-title: 'The New flyPadOS 3 Released'
+title: 'The New flyPadOS 3 - A Best in Class EFB Experience'
 date: 'TBD'
 authors:
   - 'Cdr_Maverick'